Characters of the StarCraft series: Egon Stetmann

 Egon Stetmann is a former scientist from the Terran Dominion's science project in Tyrador III that involved a cyborg program using New Folsom Prison inmates as experimental lab rats.
 He tried to protest the experiments, but his former colleagues silenced him.
 He uses a virus to escape the facility, then goes into hiding at Deadman's Port.
 Raynor rescued him from attackers, and he became the Hyperions engineer/scientist and researcher.
 After the events of Wings of Liberty, Stetmann was left to set up a research outpost on the planet Bel'Shir, where he went insane due to exposure to terrazine, believing that the planet itself spoke to him.
+Stetmann's first name and appearance is a nod to Egon Spengler, a character from the Ghostbusters franchise.